mattileh/MMM-SensorGateway/README.md

 ![Example UI](/documentation/exampleui.png)

-* RuuviTag(s) information is routed to MagicMirror platform.
+* RuuviTag(s) environment information is routed to MagicMirror platform.
-* Movesense tag is used as a control platform for demo purposes.
+* (optional) Movesense tag is used as a control platform / poor man's power switch for demo purposes
   * Doubletapping the configured Movesense switches off (and back on) the MM2 screen
-  * Example firmwares can be found from firmwares folder (for own implementation see beaconing examples in : https://bitbucket.org/suunto/movesense-device-lib/src/master/samples/custom_bleadv_app/)
+  * Firmwares for above mentioned demo can be found from `firmwares` folder (for own implementation see beaconing examples in : https://bitbucket.org/suunto/movesense-device-lib/src/master/samples/custom_bleadv_app/)

 # Installation guide